England Ireland Find Havens

 Overview

 Deacons Marina and Boatyard is situated on the south coast of England, within the River Hamble that flows into the northeast side of Southampton Water.
-It is small marina situated in the upper end of a river that is a yachting centre of considerable importance.
+It is a small marina located at the upper navigation limit of a river that is a significant yachting centre.

 Deacons Marina and Boatyard is situated on the south coast of England, within the River Hamble that flows into the northeast side of Southampton Water.
-It is small marina situated in the upper end of a river that is a yachting centre of considerable importance.
+It is a small marina located at the upper navigation limit of a river that is a significant yachting centre.

-Located within the protected waters of Southampton Waters and two and a half miles upriver, the marina offers complete protection.
-Although it can be safely accessed night or day, and at any state of the tide for most vessels, it is best that newcomers visit during daylight.
+Nestled within the protected waters of Southampton Waters and two and a half miles upriver, the marina offers complete protection.
+Although it can be safely accessed at any time of day or night, regardless of the tide, newcomers are advised to visit during daylight due to the density of moored boats in the river and strong tides.

 Please note